paulcosmos/new-world-template/content/services/plumbing/gas-safety.md

 ---
 ## Landlord Safety Certificates

-Natgas Services Ltd have long established links with many landlords and property management companies across Solihull.
+{{<company>}} have long established links with many landlords and property management companies across {{<towncity>}}.
 We provide a cost-effective service that assists you in meeting your legal obligations.

 * Conducted by experienced, Gas Safe Registered engineers
 * Annual boiler maintenance also available